offalynne/Input/docs/5.0/Library-Constants.md

 ## Sources

 The following constants allow you to reference specific [input sources](Input-Sources).
-These constants are used by and returned from the various [source functions]().
+These constants are used by and returned from the various [source functions](Functions-(Sources)).

 |Name                |Purpose                                                                                                                                                                                                                                                           |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|